bholmesdev/talk-opt-in-design/chapters/opt-in-examples.md

 # 2. Make complexity easy to add, **when intended.**

 - Don't start with the kitchen sink and walk backwards
-- Ex.
-Use a `$:` wrapper to trigger Svelte re-renders
+- Ex. `astro add react` top opt-in to client components

 ---